vmware-samples/vcenter-event-broker-appliance/examples/knative/powershell/kn-ps-harbor-slack/README.md

 kubectl -n vmware-functions label secret harbor-slack-secret app=veba-ui
 ```

 Edit the `function.yaml` file with the name of the container image from Step 1 if you made any changes.
 If not, the default VMware container image will suffice.
-By default, the function deployment will filter on the `com.vmware.harbor.push_artifact.v0` Harbor Event.
+By default, the function deployment will filter on the `harbor.artifact.pushed` Harbor Event.
 If you wish to change this, update the `type` field within `function.yaml` to the desired event type.
-A list of supported notification events is available on the official Harbor documentation under [Configure Webhook Notifications](https://goharbor.io/docs/2.5.0/working-with-projects/project-configuration/configure-webhooks/).
+A list of supported notification events is available on the official Harbor documentation under [Configure Webhook Notifications](https://goharbor.io/docs/2.8.0/working-with-projects/project-configuration/configure-webhooks/).
 Furthermore, use the VEBA Event viewer endpoint (`https://<VEBA-FQDN>/events`) to display all incoming events.

 Deploy the function to the VMware Event Broker Appliance (VEBA).